ATLIOD/Gozelle/README.md

 ## How It Works

-- Enables shell hooks for automatic logging via `init bash`
+- Enables shell hooks for automatic logging via `init bash` or `init zsh`
 - Tracks every visited directory using the shell hook
-- Stores them in a gob-encoded file under your user data directory (Default is ~.local/share/Gozelle for Linux users)
+- Stores them in a gob-encoded file under your user data directory (default is `~/.local/share/Gozelle` for Linux users)
-- Finds all matches for keywords entered i.e. gz keywords
+- Finds all matches for keywords entered, e.g., `gz keywords`
 - Ranks them using a **frecency** score (frequency + recency)

 [↑ Back to top](#Gozelle)